MinaAlmasi/nlp-at-cogsci/book/class_setup.md

 Give the file a name with the extension `.ipynb` (e.g., `class1.ipynb`).

-Note: If you already have a notebook, you can *drag* it from your computer to the sidebar.

 ## Step 3: Setting up your Jupyter Notebook
 - Code versus text chunks